w-h-a/ls180/relational-models.md

 ![employeeRelation](employeeRelation.png)

-We can do something similar to construct our other relations in psql:
+We can do something similar to construct our other relations in psql.
+Here's our _product_ relation:

 ![productRelation](productRelation.png)

+As far as entity classes go, here's our final relation that correspond to an entity class:

 ![buRelation](buRelation.png)